paul-hammant/tbd/content/index.md

 individual source files in a single trunk branch of a repository that contains 86 terabytes of history.
 We cover that advanced setup in [Monorepos](monorepos/).

+## This portal

+This portal attempts to collect all the related facts, rationale and techniques for Trunk Based Development toegther in one place, complete with eighteen diagrams to help explain things.
+All with out using TBD as a an acronym even ~~once~~ twice.

 # References elsewhere

 <a id="showHideRefs" href="javascript:toggleRefs();">show references</a>